Laurren31/ImmunizationAccess_Roberts/README.md

 Folder Structure:
 Within the main folder resides 3 subfolders: Data, Documents, and Output Figures.
 - All data will be stored in the “Data” folder.
-Within this folder there are two subfolders: “Raw Data”: this folder contains all the unedited raw data directly from the source; and Processed Data: this folder includes edited intermediate and final data, as well as associated metadata and schemas.
+Within this folder there are two subfolders: “Raw Data”: this folder contains all the unedited raw data directly from the source; and "Processed_Data": this folder includes edited intermediate and final data, as well as associated metadata and schemas.
+Within the "Processed_Data" folder there is a FinalCompositeFile this table includes the final data from the analysis, holding median income, vaccination sites, nearest distance and all other calculated feilds as well as a secondary sheet detailing the results from an ANOVA: Single Factor analysis.
 - The “Documents” folder holds documents such as the README, a written report including results and findings, and a citations document.
 - The “Output_Figures” folder contains two subfolders: the “Graphs” folder holds output scatterplot and boxplot graphs; the “Maps” folder contains output map layouts.